top of page

 Noun + -ler

-The ending -ler is used to describe a person connected to something (profession, activity, field).
+The ending -ler is used to describe a to describe a person (e.g. job, activity, or field).
 To form the noun, add -ler to the base of the noun.
 These nouns are masculine (der).

 Examples: